fpereiro/gotoB/readme.md

 TODO

 notes:
-   minimal edit script. deletions before additions. bunch of deletions, then bunch of insertions, instead of interleaving.
-   greediness: keep on keeping stuff in a row, if you can. old string horizontal, new string vertical. going right is to remove, going down is to add, going in diagonal is to keep. diagonal paths are free. non-diagonal point: test going down and going right. none of those is a diagonal? keep those options open and proceed.
+   old string horizontal, new string vertical. going right is to remove, going down is to add, going in diagonal is to keep. diagonal paths are free. non-diagonal point: test going down and going right. none of those is a diagonal? keep those options open and proceed.